melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 after running the above, Pelican is installed in a virtual environment named "pelican" in the directory `$HOME/virtualenvs/pelican`, leaving my other Python installations unchanged.
-A nice side effect of using virtualenv is that super-user priveleges are no longer required in order to install packages.
+A nice side effect of using virtualenv is that super-user privileges are no longer required in order to install packages.
 This is not a unique feature of virtualenv, we will get that for free with any of the other tools below.

 To create an environment with a specific Python version (which has to be installed first), use the `-p` argument: